ANIMAL'S NAME: Simba

 Whoever you work with must be available.
 Most of the trouble when healing a body, is that healing takes place at night because this is when the body is trying to clean.
 So, it is important you take good notes, but also you can get a hold of someone to help guide you up to 8 pm if possible.

 I remember working with a vet after Simba was diagnosed and she did not want to be contacted prior to 9am.
 We were following her specific instructions which not many people would understand, and it was dire.
 The body does not go off-line during office hours.
 This is not healing.
-If people are going to say “trust me and do this”, then they need to be available if what they have instructed is causing harm or the intended outcome is far from what the pet parent is witnessing based on the professional’s direction.
+If people are going to say “trust me and do this”, then they need to be available if what they have instructed is causing harm or the intended outcome is far from what the pet owner is witnessing based on the professional’s direction.

 They know the case and the animal so they should be available to you.
 This is very important I feel.